schen1111/devwks-2100/devwks-2100.md

 <br/><br/>
 ### References
 #### dCloud Lab
-* You can schedule the following dCloud lab ([dcloud.cisco.com](https://dcloud.cisco.com/)) and go through the lab guide on your own again after the workshop: ```Cisco Crosswork Network Controller 3.0.1 with CDG 3.0 and NSO 5.5.2 v1.0```
+* You can schedule the following dCloud lab ([dcloud.cisco.com](https://dcloud.cisco.com/)) and go through the lab guide on your own again after the workshop: ```Crosswork Network Controller 4.1 with CDG 4.1 and NSO 5.7.6 v1.0```
 	* You will need to do git clone of this repo inside the Windows Subsystem for Linux
 	* You will need to install Ansible inside the Windows Subsystem for Linux